TODO

 Defining the categories

-Typically, the first step in every project after completing the PIM module configuration, is to define the categories or structure for your items.
-In Pimics there are several types of categories, from the lower (nearest to items) to the higher (more generic).
-Here are the Pimics standard categories, in order:
+Typically, the first step in every project after completing the PIM module configuration is to define the categories or structure for your items.
+In Pimics, there are several types of categories, from the lower levels nearest to items to the higher, more generic levels.
+The standard Pimics categories are, in order:

 The recommendation is to define the structure in such a way that an Item is assigned to an Item Group, the Item Group to a Product Group, the Product Group to a Chapter, the Chapter to a Catalog Group, and higher levels are created just from Catalog Groups.
 A product structure created with hierarchy in mind comes with advantages like inheritance, but it is possible to make any other kind of structure and skip any of these levels.